Skip to main content

 Agnostic Electro-Optical Fabrics for Sovereign AI Compute.

-biFROST is an early-stage research and development program from RetroHubAI, Inc. exploring an additive, multi-material hardware acceleration layer that would migrate standard silicon copper SerDes pathways into low-loss printed optical waveguides — experimental development aimed at net-zero high-performance computing.
+biFROST is an early-stage research and development program from RetroHubAI, Inc. — a Canadian company — exploring an additive, multi-material hardware acceleration layer that would migrate standard silicon copper SerDes pathways into low-loss optical waveguides.
+The intent is to build this technology in Canada: sovereign AI-compute hardware, developed on Canadian photonics infrastructure, aimed at net-zero high-performance computing.
 Nothing on this page is a shipped product; it is a concept under active validation.

-◇ Platform-agnostic EOCB bridge◇ Token-per-watt maximization◇ Net-zero infrastructure research
+◇ Platform-agnostic EOCB bridge◇ Token-per-watt maximization◇ Net-zero infrastructure research◇ Sovereign Canadian hardware

 ONE COMPANY, TWO ARMS